AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 When the time comes, the invites will be delivered to your inbox and will include installation details which should make the entire setup process a breeze.
 However, if you encounter any problems, feel free to [join our slack](http://akasha-slack.herokuapp.com/){:target="_blank"} - we are friendly people :)

-During the first rollout we plan to test the basic core features such as creating an identity, following a person, publishing an entry, commenting on an entry, bookmarking, voting, following a tag, creating a tag and so on.
+During the first rollout we plan to test the basic core features such as creating an identity, following a person, publishing an entry, commenting, bookmarking, voting, following a tag, creating a tag and so on.

 Depending on our findings in the next few weeks we will test the rest of the functionality in anticipation of the public alpha release.